kelvinweijun/Leukemia-Image-Classifier/README.md

 ## Acknowledgements

-This work was made possible by the ALL image dataset and the support of deep learning libraries such as Keras and Computer Vision models.
+This work was made possible by the ALL image dataset and the support of deep learning libraries such as Keras, TensorFlow and caret

 ---